-Frequent exposure to sugars triggers the production of acids by plaque and creates an environment favorable for bacteria to thrive and attack your teeth.
+Frequent exposure to sugar triggers the production of acids by plaque.
+This creates an environment favorable for bacteria to thrive and attack your teeth.
 Sipping on sugary drinks, eating candy, and in general, having a diet high in sugars and starches causes dental decay.

 Soda, wine, energy drinks and carbonated beverages give your mouth a high level of acids and thus lower mouth pH rapidly.
 Soft drinks act as fuel for bacteria to produce more acids.
 Alcoholic drinks, in addition, dry your mouth, creating more risks of bacterial activity.
 These drinks wear down tooth enamel and lead to dental erosion.

 On the other hand, sticky foods remain on teeth and the saliva in your mouth finds it difficult to wash them away.
 These foods can be cakes, chocolate bar, candy, dried fruits, potato chips, or honey.

 Poor oral hygiene

 Brushing teeth twice daily helps remove plaque.
 The fluoride ingredient in toothpaste contributes to the remineralization of the teeth.

 Flossing daily also keeps teeth in good health.
 It allows you to keep the gaps and spaces thoroughly clean and remove plaque build-ups from around your teeth.